telerik/blazor-docs/knowledge-base/common-extend-inherit-wrap-reuse-telerik-blazor-components.md

 * Add new parameters.
 * Set default values to parameters, so that there is no need to do that everywhere in the app.

+On the other hand, neither option allows changing the internal HTML rendering of the Telerik component.

-> Using both options at the same time is not possible and will lead to runtime errors, because the setup will nest the Telerik component in itself.
-Possible errors include: `Cannot read properties of null (reading addEventListener)` or `BuildRederTree(RederTreeBuilder): No suitable method found to override`.
+> Using both options at the same time is not possible and will lead to runtime exceptions, because such a setup will nest a Telerik component in itself.
+The following JavaScript error will likely occur: `Cannot read properties of null (reading addEventListener)`.

 ### Wrap Telerik Components